JanneMattila/www/docs/_posts/2024/10/2024-10-21-azure-firewall-and-availability-zones.markdown

 ---

-If you try to change the availability zone settings without deallocating the firewall, you'll get an error:
+If you try to change the availability zone settings without deallocating the firewall, you'll get the following error:

 > **Set-AzFirewall**: Azure Firewall /subscriptions/.../afw-hub<br/>
 > **has an existing availability zone constraint and the request**<br/>